The Faces Game

 A fun and memorable lesson about diversity, acceptance and being our true selves

-Demonstrating how our actions impact others more than we think.
+Demonstrating how our actions impact others.

 Consolidate everything tamariki need to know about being an Upstander to bullying.